About American Express Platinum Card

-A normal credit card would charge you a predetermined APR on any balances you don’t pay off, but with the Platinum you’ll be charged a penalty percentage for whatever balance you don’t pay off each month.
+A normal credit card would charge you a predetermined APR on any balances you don’t pay off, but with the Platinum, you’ll be charged a penalty percentage on top of an APR for whatever balance you don’t pay off each month.

 Aside from your penalty, here are the main fees you need to worry about:

 - Returned payment fee: Up to $38

 If you’ve read through our other credit card reviews, you might be surprised by the simplicity of this fee structure.
 There are no APR’s for balance transfers and cash advances because this card doesn’t allow transfers and advances.